The War of Darkie Pilbeam

-The War of Darkie Pilbeam was a three-part period drama set in the North of England during the World War II, which originally aired on British television in 1968.
+The War of Darkie Pilbeam was a three-part period drama set in the North of England during World War II, which originally aired on British television in 1968.
 It was written by Coronation Street creator Tony Warren and produced by Richard Everitt for Granada Television.
 The programme was broadcast on Friday nights.

 The title character, Darkie Pilbeam, (Trevor Bannister), a none too successful petty crook, managed to rise to the top of his profession by running a profitable black-market operation.
 Inevitably, Pilbeam's world crashed and burned, but it was fun while it lasted.

 The series was shown in three 60 minute episodes on ITV (with commercial breaks), which were titled: